 Image courtesy of Destination Bristol

 Bristol Harbour has been in use since the 13th century but has undergone some big changes in recent decades.
 What was once a busy port full of sailors, merchants and people coming and going to and from the “New World” is now a lively area for food and entertainment.
+No weekend in Bristol is complete without exploring the harbour area.

 15. Cider Tasting